aws/aws-cdk-rfcs/text/00110-cli-framework-compatibility-strategy.md

 At a high level, we define the expected customer experience when upgrading either of the two CDK components:

-- CLI upgrades are non-intrusive.
-We will not require any additional action from the user to provide a fully working setup.
+- CLI upgrades are compatible.
+New CLI versions should work with older framework versions, and all existing functionality is preserved.
-- Framework upgrades are intrusive.
+- Framework upgrades are incompatible.
 We will require the user to upgrade the CLI as well.

 This will eventually lead the user to always have a setup where `CLI >= Framework`.